 Recently I have been taking a bit of a step back from microservices and trying to look at systems architecture from a more general perspective.
-With that mindset, I have picked up “Clean Architecture” by the “Legendary Craftsman” (that’s probably the publisher’s enthusiasm!)
+With that mindset, I have picked up “Clean Architecture” (Amazon) by the “Legendary Craftsman” (that’s probably the publisher’s enthusiasm!)
 Robert C. Martin “Uncle Bob”.
 What follows is my thoughts and overall review of the book.

 The book starts quite a bit below the abstract levels of architecture.
 We are treated to a very entertaining review of the journey from Structured Programming, through Object-Oriented Programming and ending on Functional Programming.